-That being said – there is nothing I hate more than having someone submit a beautifully written article for this blog – only for me to realize I can’t post it because it isn’t appropriate for this audience.
+That being said – there is nothing I hate more than having someone submit an article for this blog – only for me to realize I can’t publish it because it isn’t appropriate for this audience.
 This isn’t fun for me or the writer (for obvious reasons).

 So – if YOU are interested in writing for the REtipster Blog, there are a few things I want you to understand before you contact me:

 - The articles published on this website need to be your original content that hasn’t been published elsewhere.
-This includes article spinning – you’re welcome to write another original article about the same topic on your own site or anywhere else, but please do not simply spin an article that you submit to me, and do not submit a post to that you’ve simply spun from another article.
+This includes article spinning – you’re welcome to write another original article about the same topic on your own site or anywhere else, but please do not simply spin an article that you submit to us, and do not submit a post that you’ve simply spun from another article.
 If you’d like, you may re-post the piece on your own website with a reference to REtipster.com as the original publisher of the content.
 For example:

 This article originally appeared on REtipster.com.